sandstorm-io/sandstorm/docs/administering/faq.md

 - **Alpine Linux users.** Alpine Linux enables Grsecurity by default.
 See the previous item and consider using the [Alpine vanilla kernel.](http://forum.alpinelinux.org/downloads)

+As an implementation detail, running install.sh with `-d` uses user namespaces if available, and enables the Debian-specific sysctl on Debian/Ubuntu systems.

 ## How do I enable WebSockets proxying? or, Why do some apps seem to crash & reload?